ndsurgenor/moonshot-api/README.md

 ![Comment](docs/mds-comment.png)

 - The Comment model is accessed by appending ['/comments/'](https://moonshot-api-ff76437bf02f.herokuapp.com/comments/) to the main API url; an individual record of this model is accessed by also appending the relevant id
+- Comment admin access is achieved by appending ['/admin/comments/'](https://moonshot-api-ff76437bf02f.herokuapp.com/admin/comments/) to the main API url, but requires admin privileges to access
 - The model uses GET, POST, PUT and DELETE views to list, create, update and delete comments respectively
 - In addition to those shown in the diagram above, 'user_id', 'user_avatar' and 'is_owner' fields have been added to the model through use of a serializer
 - Filters have been added to the model to allow filtering by assocaited users and photos